becauseinterwebs/TKTalkie/README.md

 ## WAV Files

+You can [download a zip file with WAV files here.] (http://www.becauseinterwebs.com/downloads/TKTalkieSounds.zip)

 Note that the SD Card reader is expecting filenames in all uppercase, 8.3 format (file name can be up to 8 characters, extension is 3 characters.)
 The way the sketch is currently written, it will load all WAV files it finds that start with "TKT_" into an array and randomly select one to play whenever you stop talking.
+You can, of course, change this.

 If you want to make your own wav files, make sure they are at least 16-bit and sampled at 44100Hz.
 It doesn't matter if they are mono or stereo.